bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Double check that no stickers of any kind can be applied to the attackentity / turtle

+-- TODO detect playerRotatedEntity events and swing the turtle waypoint around 90 degrees each time

 -- TODO So, the normal turrets infobox reflects whatever light effects (from shooting) that the turret produces.
 --      Are we going to be able to (cheaply) replicate that effect?